-The form shown above is strongly recommended.
-This feature will reduce the likelihood of damage to the receptacle insulator under rough operation.3
+The form shown above is required.
+This feature will reduce the likelihood of damage to the receptacle insulator under rough operation.

 Figure 4-2-continued; Type A Plug, Detail E

 Figure 4-3 Type A Receptacle and Plug Mated Condition